Hoop skirt: The Arrival of the Hoop Skirt (1846)

-It originated as a modest-sized mechanism for holding long skirts away from one's legs, to stay cooler in hot climates and to keep from tripping on the skirt during various activities.
+The hoop skirt originated as a mechanism for holding long skirts away from one's legs, to stay cooler in hot climates, and to keep from tripping on the skirt during various activities.

 Small hoops might be worn by farmers and while working in the garden.
 Hoops were then adopted as a fashion item, and the size and scale of the hoops grew in grandeur, especially during the mid-nineteenth century transition from the 1850s to the 1860s.
-As the society of consumerism evolved, the roles of men and women changed and so did their dress.